facelessuser/PyMdown/docs/user-guide/general-usage.md

 Safe mode setting is omitted as it is pending deprecation in Python Markdown.

 ## Pygment Settings
-The following setting is used when it is not desired to have PyMdown inject the Pygments CSS style into the template:
+The following setting s used when it is not desired to have PyMdown inject the Pygments CSS style into the template:

 ```yaml
 # Include the pygments css when using codehilite extension